By Pension and Benefits Editorial Staff

 The COVID-19 pandemic has brought economic struggles to households along with the choice by some to delay or skip accessing health care.
-Physical and mental health, views on Medicaid cuts, Medicare, the need for Medicaid access, and the Affordable Care Act (ACA) (P.L.
-111-148), are also explored in a new poll by the Kaiser Family Foundation.
+Physical and mental health, views on Medicaid cuts, Medicare, the need for Medicaid access, and the Patient Protection and Affordable Care Act (ACA), were also explored in a new poll by the Kaiser Family Foundation.

 Medicaid.
 The overwhelming majority (74 percent) oppose Medicaid cuts to address state budget shortfalls that resulted from the pandemic.
 The sentiment seems to cross party lines with most Democrats (85 percent), most Independents (73 percent), and most Republicans (62 percent), saying that they are against reducing Medicaid spending.
 The need for Medicaid is expected to rise and 23 percent of those polled (and who were not currently on Medicaid) indicated the belief that they or a family member will turn to the program next year.

 Medicaid has been expanded by most states under the ACA to cover low-income adults who do not have children.
 In the 14 states where it has not expanded, the poll found that the majority (68 percent) of residents were in favor of their states expanding Medicare to cover more low-income uninsured people, and 32 percent stated that they want Medicaid to stay as-is in their state.